tibs/fish-and-chips-and-kafka-talk/notes.rst

 Start with a diagram showing my plan!

-*All the participant and topic names could be improved.
+.. note:: *All the participant and topic names could be improved.
 I've used UPPER-CASE names to make it easier to change them later on.*

 First model
 -----------